 In reality, the science fiction series, which was the most expensive series produced for British television at the time, went into production in 1973 just as Star Trek the animated series was floundering, and American science-fiction fans were wondering what was next.
 They would have to wait until 1975 for the ambitious endeavor from the partnership of Gerry and Sylvia Anderson (Fireball XL5, Stingray, Thunderbirds, Captain Scarlet and the Mysterons, UFO) to hit the airways in the U.S.

 The first season contains some strong episodes including the premiere “Breakaway” where we meet the team and learn how they ended up traveling through space on a runaway moon.
-Episode 8 in the first season, “Dragons Domain,” is a huge fan favorite, but there is a strong fromage factor that runs rampant throughout the series, and it only grows stronger in Season Two.
+“Dragons Domain” is a huge fan favorite, but there is a strong fromage factor that runs rampant throughout the series, and it only grows stronger in Season Two.
 The second season opens with “Metamorph,” which has a sole purpose of introducing the new lead character of Maya.
 The episode provides no other information as to the changes from the previous season nor does it explain the absence of characters.
 This would be a sign of things to come as the quality of the scripts declined and eventually led to the demise of the series.

 The aforementioned cheese is overcome in Season One by storylines with depth and special effects that are outstanding.
 As a young man, I recall enjoying what I was seeing but longing for more action.
-Martin Landau lacked the bravado of a James Tiberius Kirk, and Barbara Bain was often stoic in her portrayal of the ship’s doctor.
+Martin Landau’s Koenig lacked the bravado of a James T. Kirk, and Barbara Bain was often stoic in her portrayal of the ship’s doctor.
 Watching the episodes now, I appreciate the science fiction and find that the series does hold up, even when it gets a bit moldy.

 These episodes look great for their age and though the music choices may not have been mine, the sound is excellent.
 I have rarely seen this much bonus material on one release, making it perfect for those who are new to Space: 1999.

-- NEW Audio Commentary By Space:1999 Series Expert Scott Michael Bosco On “Ring Around The Moon”
+- NEW Audio Commentary by Space:1999 Series Expert Scott Michael Bosco an “Ring Around the Moon”

 - “Memories Of Space” Featurette